2021 Rossignol Ski Brand Profile

 Because the Frontside category comprises the most complete price/ability range in the ski market, its membership includes models meant for both end of the skills spectrum.
 In other words, some models are made to assist the uninitiated along the path to conscious competence, while others serve those who’ve already achieved total carving awareness.
 The Rossignol Experience 82 Basalt is the rare bird that can serve both initiates taking the next step along their journey and …READ MORE

-Experience 82 Ti
+Experience 82 Ti W

 Experience 86 Basalt W

-The Experience W 86 Basalt from Rossignol is part of a tiny minority of Women’s All-Mountain East models that headlines a mostly Frontside collection.
+The Experience 86 Basalt W from Rossignol is part of a petite minority of Women’s All-Mountain East models that headlines a mostly Frontside collection.
 Rossi has completely re-imagined its Experience series, long the mainstay of its core recreational models, to fit what it perceives as a new skier type, the “All-Resort” skier.
 Skiing is still an important part of the overall resort experience, but it’s not the whole ball of wax for this resort visitor. …READ MORE

 Forza 70o V-Ti